hunter-teacher-cert/cohort-3-summer-work-Mr-Adams/methods/09_collab.md

   * Think in collaboration with Navigator
   * Receive input from Navigator on what to code
   * Debug and test code

+### Directions for Students
+* Develop a simple game that one person can play
+* Play against a computer in some form
+* Having score keeping
+* Have a losing condition
+* Should be able to be multiplayer eventually

+### Deliverable
+* Navigator
+  * Annotated Directions
+  * Psuedocode and/or Diagraming
+  * Response Questions
+  * URL to Code
+* Driver
+  * Screen Grabs/Recording
+  * Commenting Code
+  * URL to Code